Jim Bohannon: Early life and education

+Career

 Military service

 After his graduation from Southwest Missouri State (now Missouri State University) in 1966, Bohannon enlisted in the United States Army, serving until 1970.
 Assigned to the Army Security Agency (ASA), his four years of service included a tour of duty (April 1967 to April 1968) during the Vietnam War with the 199th Infantry Brigade.
 During the Tet Offensive in early 1968, Bohannon was at Long Binh serving with the 303rd ASA Battalion as part of the II Field Force headquarters.
 After completion of his Vietnam tour Bohannon was assigned to the Washington D.C. area until discharged in 1970.

-Radio career
+Broadcasting

 After his discharge from the U.S. Army, Bohannon remained in Washington D.C. where he worked in a series of radio jobs throughout the 1970s.
 They included stints at news stations WTOP and WRC as well as easy listening station WGAY.
 In 1980, he returned closer to his Midwestern roots as he took a job at WCFL, Chicago.
 While doing morning drive at WCFL he also landed a second job in the afternoons as a Chicago bureau reporter for the young upstart CNN.
-Through the Mutual Broadcasting System's ownership of WCFL, Bohannon secured a role as the primary guest host on The Larry King Show.
-Bohannon soon gained his own audience and in 1985, Mutual gave him his own Saturday evening call-in program with the same format as King's show.
-In 1993, The Larry King Show moved to afternoons, and Westwood One/Mutual offered Bohannon King's former late evening/overnight time slot.
+Beginning in 1981, through the Mutual Broadcasting System's ownership of WCFL, Bohannon became the primary guest host on The Larry King Show.
+Bohannon rapidly gained his own audience as King's fill-in and in 1984, Mutual gave him his own Saturday late night call-in program with the format identical to King's show.
+In 1993, The Larry King Show moved to afternoons, and Westwood One/Mutual gave King's former late evening/overnight time slot to Bohannon.

 The Jim Bohannon Show moved to Larry King's former overnight time slot on January 29, 1993, one day short of the fifteenth anniversary of King's 1978 debut on Mutual.
-The George Washington University archives his Mutual shows.
 Like King's late night show, Bohannon's program was an immediate ratings success.
 Broadcasting from Washington, D.C., WFED (as successor to the now-defunct Washington Post Radio) was his flagship station, with over 350 affiliates nationwide.
 Bohannon's political views, as stated on air, lean toward being moderate and/or slightly conservative, something he called being a "militant moderate".
 In 2003, he stated that: